 - Pair creative theory with technical ability by learning to use professional tools such as the Adobe Creative Suite to design interactive applications, graphics, audio and video

 - Use software including Photoshop, Illustrator, Adobe After Effects, Premiere Pro and Adobe Animate

-- Develop a portfolio and CV to impress employers, including industry certifications in professional tools
+- Develop a portfolio and CV to impress employers, and take opportunities to study for industry certifications in professional tools

 - Experiment with combining different technologies to create innovative user experiences

 - Engage in large-scale, client-based projects with external companies

 You’ll graduate with the up-to-date skills and knowledge to compete in the digital media industry.
 You’ll be able to take many roles across the digital creative industries.

 What jobs can you do with a Digital Media degree?

 Roles our graduates have gone on to include: